jackyzha0/jackyzha0.github.io/content/thoughts/Rhizome Research Log.md

 I think research logs tend to generally focus too much on what one did rather than what one felt.
 This log aspires to have a healthy mix of both.

 ## October
+### October 22nd
+- Had a random question about a paper that Kleppmann wrote and just straight up messaged him on Twitter LOL totally not expecting him to respond
+	- He did!
+Within just a few hours and helped to confirm that I did in fact need to sign messages using [[thoughts/Asymmetric Key Cryptography|asymmetric cryptography]] to prevent forgery
+- Also, Nalin helped to clarify a lot of my understanding for cryptography which was super nice of him :))
+- Finally finished implementing tests for BFT and... it seems to work??
+Kinda bonkers that I've been working on this project for almost 2 months now.
+Probably the most technically involved project I've done that integrates so much stuff I've learned in the past few months in systems design, networking, cryptography, and information theory
+	- Just need to finish up hashgraph reconciliation and the JSON aspect of the CRDT and should be good to go
+- Thinking about a potential sharded/partitioned design for a triple store DB
+	- Using distance metrics like [[thoughts/Kademlia DHT]] does?

 ### October 20th
 - Started writing post on [[posts/bft-json-crdt|a BFT JSON CRDT]]
 - Ran into a potential problem with message forgery...